STU48

 STU48 (Setouchi48) is a Japanese idol group and sister group of AKB48 named after the Setouchi Region.
 The group had a shipboard theater (船上劇場, senjō gekijō) from 2019 to 2021.
 It is co-owned by the tourism board of Setouchi Region and is highly involved in their promotional efforts.
-The group's captain is Mitsuki Imamura and the vice captain is Akari Fukuda.
+The group's captain is Azumi Okada and the vice captain is Akari Fukuda.

 History

 2016–2017: Foundation

 The formation of STU48 was announced in October 2016.
 The application period for new members was open from January to February 5, 2017.
 AKB48 members Mayu Watanabe and Yuki Kashiwagi visited the governments of seven Setouchi prefectures (Hiroshima, Yamaguchi, Ehime, Hyogo, Okayama, Tokushima and Kagawa) between them to promote the auditions.
 On February 22, it was announced that Nana Okada of AKB48 and Rino Sashihara of HKT48 would be concurrent members of STU48 and respectively hold the positions of captain and theater manager.
 On March 19, 44 applicants who passed the auditions to become first generation members were introduced, and STU48's first generation was formed with 31 members on March 31.

 In April, Setouchi Destination Marketing Organization (DMO), the tourism board of Setouchi Region, announced their support of STU48 in the forms of capital investment, business development support, and assistance in coordinating with local governments.

 STU48 made their debut performance on May 3 at the Hiroshima Peace Memorial Park as part of the 2017 Hiroshima Flower Festival.
 Their first independent live show was on June 3 at the Okayama Mirai Hall.
 Their first music video, "Setouchi no Koe", was also released in June, and the song was included in the AKB48 single "Negaigoto no Mochigusare".
 They also participated in the AKB48 single "11gatsu no Anklet", performing the B-side "Omoidasete Yokatta".

 On November 25, Rino Sashihara canceled her concurrent position to focus on her activities with HKT48.